DanielHauge/DBEX9/README.md

 #### 2: Neo4j query upgade + Ram upgrade
 I shifted to a stronger machine with more ram.
 Since my computer only has 8gb ram.
 This also means the processor will get slower, so the numbers might look different. but the propotions should stay intact.

+From previusly, it looks like it is true that neo4j uses lots and lots of ram.

 See [Secondtest output gist](https://gist.github.com/DanielHauge/f7ad843a53fce4f0e5126cc8db77d521)

 Query | Average SQL | Median SQL | Average Neo4j | Median Neo4j